-They typically indicate which sales rep is the most valuable, according to their productivity.
+They typically indicate which rep is the most valuable, according to their productivity.

 Sales Pipeline and Funnel Report

 This report shows where your clients are in the funnel.
-They also reveal the number of deals you have made and expect to close.
+They also reveal the number of deals you have made and expect to close in your sales cycle.